 In addition to these leading business to business marketplaces, we recognize the need to reach end users for some of the assets our clients have entrusted to us.
 Thus, we have developed the capability to sell products on our client's behalf directly to end-users and/or consumers using a range of existing marketplaces.
 Our www.secondipity.com marketplace provides consumers a trusted source of value products through a socially conscious online experience designed to provide "Better Value, Better Life," through donating a portion of the proceeds of every sale to charity.
+Our Uncle Sam's Retail Outlet website uses a business-to-consumer model to sell surplus military goods.
 We also have an established global buyer base that seeks to buy in larger quantities than are offered through our standard auction platform.
 Thus, we have dedicated sales teams to support their needs and supply chain.
 These range from a single truckload to ongoing flows for export anywhere in the world, where we market, handle, and support the full disposition on behalf of our buyers.
 We expect to continue to meet the needs of our clients and to access a growing range of products for all our buyers by enabling our multi-channel strategy to ensure we create the greatest value for assets at the end of their initial product life cycle.